rougier/rougier/README.md

 > I’m a researcher at the Institute of Neurodegenerative Diseases
 > (Bordeaux, France).
 I’m investigating decision making, learning and
 > cognition using computational models of the brain.
 Beside
-> neuroscience and philosophy, I’m also interested in open and
+> neuroscience, I’m also interested in open and reproducible science,
-> reproducible science, scientific visualization, and computer
+> scientific visualization, and computer graphics.
+And when I've time,
-> graphics.
+> I hack GNU Emacs.

 <br/>
 <a href="https://github.com/rougier/scientific-visualization-book">